saysayani11/NGS_Ecoli_bl21/README.md

 Here's a sumamry of how I would usually do it on my Ubuntu 22.04 workstation:

 1. MAUVE requires Java and other libraries to run.
-First, ensure you have Java installed:
+First, ensure you have Java installed: java -version

-2. If no, install all the dependencies
+2. If no, install all the dependencies.
+I will provide the dirty installion here.
+You should go to ]Oracle's Java website](https://www.oracle.com/java/technologies/downloads/?er=221886) and download one.

+sudo apt-get install default-jre sudo apt-get install default-jdk

-3. Download & extract Mauve into your preferred location
+3. Download, extract & run Mauve

-4. Install & Run
+There are two ways you can do this: one, download from the website and two, use 'wget' to download it directly.
+Way one: Download a tarball from the Download page.
+Way two: Clone: wget http://darlinglab.org/mauve/snapshots/latest/mauveSnapshot_2015-02-13_linux-x64.tar.gz

+Extract: tar -xvzf mauveSnapshot_2015-02-13_linux-x64.tar.gz Navigate to the Mauve directory: cd mauveSnapshot_2015-02-13
+Run: ./mauve